 One team, a single project for next generation meteorology

 The Lightning Imager was designed in Campi Bisenzio (near Florence) by a team of a good 30 engineers and technicians, coordinated by Carlo Simoncelli, the instrument’s programme manager, and led, on the engineering side, by Guia Pastorini.
-The team has been working on the lightning detector for nine years, ever since Thales Alenia Space commissioned Leonardo for ESA (the European Space Agency), in 2012, with the objective of installing it on the first Meteosat Third Generation (MTG) satellite.
+The team has been working on the first lightning detector for nine years, ever since Thales Alenia Space commissioned Leonardo for ESA (the European Space Agency), in 2012, with the objective of installing it on the first Meteosat Third Generation (MTG-LI) satellite.

 The Meteosat Third Generation programme, developed by ESA in collaboration with EUMETSAT, includes six satellites – four MTG-I ('Imaging') and two MTG-S ('Sounding') satellites – located in geostationary orbit, approximately 36,000 km away from Earth.